 The detail in this movie is incredible.
 We are introduced to the more patriotic side to Edward Snowden.
 He had intended on becoming a member of the Special Forces until injury forced him to change paths.
 The movie casts a spot light on the incredible lengths that the intelligence agencies go to and is a truly fascinating eye opener.
 Yes, Snowden is portrayed somewhat as a hero by Stone.
 However, in the context of exposing a real conspiracy, it would be hard not admire him and overlook the vast complications of releasing such sensitive information.

 The camera work is incredible throughout and the screenplay jumps across different timelines.
 This keeps the narrative clear whilst maintaining the tension to the max and providing a number of heart-stopping moments.
 Joseph Gordon-Levitt gives an amazing performance playing Edward Snowdon.
 In fact, the whole cast is brilliant and includes Zachary Quinto from Star Trek Beyond (review here).
-Rhys Ifans pulls off one of his best ever performances playing CIA Deputy Director and Nicholas Cage gives a remarkably restrained performance.
+Rhys Ifans pulls off one of his best ever performances playing CIA Deputy Director and Nicholas Cage (The History of Swear Words) gives a remarkably restrained performance.

 The story of Edward Snowden is naturally very murky due to the deep accusations from the American authorities.
 But if you have any interest in this story or even wish to know just how much information is tracked or was tracked by the intelligence agencies then this is a must watch film.
 It may well make you re-think some of the things you post on social media!
 Snowden is truly thought-provoking and raises some significant questions about the modern world – strongly recommended.